pdmack/nitrocellulose/som/README.md

 # Interpreting results

 The program will give you a timing for the SOM training step itself.
 If you've run it with the `--logdir` option, there will also be a JSON file with Spark metric events (including individual task wall, CPU, and GC times) in that directory.
-For an example of how to postprocess those results using Spark, see the `metrics` subdirectory in this repository.
+For an example of how to postprocess those results using Spark, see the [`metrics` subdirectory](../metrics/metrics.ipynb) of this repository.